nrfconnect/sdk-nrf/doc/nrf/libraries/networking/nrf_cloud.rst

    * :c:enumerator:`CLOUD_CONNECT_RES_ERR_CERT_MISC` - Miscellaneous certificate error.
    * :c:enumerator:`CLOUD_CONNECT_RES_ERR_TIMEOUT_NO_DATA` - Timeout.
 Typically occurs when the inserted SIM card has no data.

-  For both connection methods, when a device with JITP certificates attempts to connect to nRF Connect for Cloud for the first time, the cloud rejects the connection attempt so that it can provision the device.
+  For both connection methods, when a device with JITP certificates attempts to connect to nRF Cloud for the first time, the cloud rejects the connection attempt so that it can provision the device.
   When this occurs, the Cloud API generates a :c:enumerator:`CLOUD_EVT_DISCONNECTED` event with the ``err`` field set to :c:enumerator:`CLOUD_DISCONNECT_INVALID_REQUEST`.
   The device must restart the connection process upon receipt of the :c:enumerator:`CLOUD_EVT_DISCONNECTED` event.